 Day 6.
 Lake Naivasha – Lake Baringo National Reserve

 After an early breakfast we will be checking out and departing toward the wonderful Lake Baringo National Reserve.
 Driving north, we first head to Lake Oloidien.
 This is a volcanic crater lake found at the south-west corner of Lake Naivasha.
 It separated from the main lake in 1979.
-Since then it gradually became saline, increasing the level of the spirulina, a blue-green freshwater algae, which attracts Lesser Flamingos, since it forms their major food source.
+Since then it gradually became saline, increasing the level of the spirulina, a blue-green freshwater alga, which attracts Lesser Flamingos, since it forms their major food source.
 The birds first discovered this site in July 2006 and have used this area as a feeding site ever since.
 We then should arrive at our lodge for lunch.
 After lunch we’ll drive to the lake itself, where we use motorboats to navigate the lake for waterbirds.
 Herons are a main target here, with Goliath and Purple Herons as well as Great and Little Egrets.

 Overnight: Lake Baringo